 - Fractured Teeth- Fractures in teeth allow sugars and fluids of varying temperatures to proceed closer to the pulp inside the tooth.
 Anytime a foreign material comes close to the pulp canal in a tooth, sensitivity is to be expected.

 Depending on the nature of the teeth sensitivity, a diagnosis and treatment plan can be made right here at Schroeder Cosmetic and Family Dentistry.
 From “gum grafting” to improved oral hygiene habits, our team can inform you about your best options!
-Give us a call today and let’s figure out what we can do for you and your tooth sensitivity.
+Give your dentist in Lexington KY a call today and let’s figure out what we can do for you and your tooth sensitivity.
 We offer free consultations and Saturday appointments by calling (859)276-5496.

 Welcome back to the Schroeder Cosmetic and Family Dentistry Blog!
 We take great pride in our outstanding reviews and providing a fear-free dental experience for our patients but we wondered what else we could do for this incredible community.
 Lexingtonians have supported us for over 37 years and we want to provide any service that could fulfill their dental needs.